 I diagnosed her with mild (“benign”) atlantoaxial instability and TOS CVH.
 I told her that, although I don’t think there’s any evidence to suggests that the AAI is causing your symptoms, we should still treat it to prevent the risk of future frank luxations of the joints.
 In addition to that we would start treatment for thoracic outlet syndrome.
 TOS is often considered a mere upper limb nerve pathology, but this is not the case.
 TOS increases perfusion rates to the brain, to which the brain is very sensitive and may dysfunction depending on how high the pressures are (Larsen et al 2020), often resulting in severe fatigue, dizziness, headaches and especially occipital headaches/pain (these are hypertensive headaches, not an atlas problem).
 TOS is also a common cause of dyspnea (respiratory difficulty), although these patients will have normal blood oxygen levels, which was also the case here.
 This, as significant irritation of the brachial plexus can also cause autonomic coaffection (Larsen et al 2021) and thus derange the function of the phrenic nerves, which in turn control the diaphragm.

 From the beginning, the patient doubted my diagnosis that this was a craniovascular problem because she felt pain in the suboccipital area, had cracking and clunking, and felt compatible with several things she had read online and on facebook forums.
 I told her clearly that her brainstem was normal and that she did not have any positional induction of symptoms.
 Unfortunately, she was not compliant to the treatment that I prescribed (TOS, TOS CVH) other than the treatment for AAI, which she was convinced that was her problem.
 And, fair enough, I do not expect blind trust nor compliance.
-What’s interesting, regardless, is that one year after we had the first consultation she underwent another uMRI (due to lack of improvement of symptoms), which showed completely resolution of the atlantoaxial subluxations, which were now overlapping at about 30%; 300% improvement (remember: >20% is normal).
+What’s interesting, regardless, is that one year after we had the first consultation she underwent another uMRI (due to lack of improvement of symptoms), which showed complete resolution of the atlantoaxial subluxations, where the facet joints were now overlapping at about 30%; 300% improvement (remember: >20% is normal).
 And, she still had the same symptoms!
 No improvement!
 This is what I said from the beginning; AAI is not the cause of these symptoms, the exam and triggers do not fit.

 (I will post the before- and after images when I return to Colombia in August, as they are on a separated hard drive)